US strikes Taliban forces, in first hit since peace deal

 Leggett added that Taliban forces had conducted 43 attacks on Afghan troops on Tuesday in Helmand.
 According to a spokesman for the province’s governor, Omer Zwak, at least two police officers were killed and one other wounded in the Washir district of southern Helmand.

-Leggett called on the Taliban to stop the attacks and uphold their commitments based on the agreement signed on Feb.
-29 between their leaders and U.S. peace envoy Zalmay Khalilzad in Doha, Qatar, which lays out a conditions-based path to the withdrawal of American forces from Afghanistan.
+Leggett called on the Taliban to stop the attacks and uphold their commitments based on the peace agreement signed on Feb.
+29 between their leaders and U.S. envoy Zalmay Khalilzad in Doha, Qatar, which lays out a conditions-based path to the withdrawal of American forces from Afghanistan.

 President Donald Trump confirmed Tuesday that he spoke on the phone to a Taliban leader, making him the first U.S. president believed to have ever spoken directly with the militant group responsible for the deaths of thousands of U.S. troops in nearly 19 years of fighting in Afghanistan.

+The Afghan Interior Ministry says that four civilians and 11 troops were killed Wednesday in a wave of Taliban attacks across the country in the past 24 hours.

+According to ministry spokesman Nasrat Rahimi, Afghan forces killed at least 17 Taliban during these clashes.

-The Afghan Defense Ministry said in another statement on Thursday that a Taliban attack on a checkpoint in northern Kunduz province had killed seven of its soldiers.
+The Afghan Defense Ministry earlier said that seven soldiers were killed when Taliban attacked a checkpoint in northern Kunduz province.

-The statement said that ten Taliban fighters were killed in the shoot-out.

 Kandahar police spokesman Jamal Naser Barekzai told The Associated Press that a police officer was killed and one wounded in a string of Taliban attacks across the province.